IFSERPConsulting/nexa-cli-app/README.md

 ---

-## Example: Integrating with IFS Cloud
-Bring Nexa-powered generative assistance directly into your IFS Cloud processes:
-1. **Expose the API** – deploy this app in your preferred environment (Azure Container Apps, AWS ECS, on-prem) and secure it behind your gateway/IdP.
-2. **Create an IFS business event** – configure IFS Cloud to emit events (e.g., service request created).
-Forward the payload to the Nexa CLI App’s `/api/run-nexa` endpoint using an integration flow (IFS Connect, Azure Logic Apps, or MuleSoft).
-3. **Craft domain prompts** – build prompt templates that summarize IFS data (asset history, work orders) and request recommendations or draft responses from Nexa models.
-4. **Store enriched insights** – write the Nexa output back to IFS via a REST/ODATA call, populate custom fields, or trigger further workflow automations.
-5. **Monitor in the dashboard** – operators track command volume, response quality, and available models from the built-in admin panel.

-Result: field engineers or service coordinators receive AI-generated recommendations inside the IFS Cloud UI without leaving their workflow, backed by your governed Nexa deployment.

----

 ## Troubleshooting
 - **`SDKError(Model loading failed)`**: ensure the host-side Nexa service has pulled the requested model and has access to the proper NPU/GPU runtime (QNN/QT libraries on Snapdragon X Elite).
 - **Model not listed in UI**: confirm `nexa list` shows the model on the host, then hit `/api/models?refresh=1`.
 Also check that the Compose volume mounting the cache is intact.